pantheon-systems/documentation/source/_docs/support.md

 ### Can I request a feature be added to the platform?
 Yes.
 For more details, talk to your Customer Success Manager or [contact sales](https://pantheon.io/contact-us){.external}.

 ### Is there a support number we can call?
-If so, is this service available for every plan?
+If so, is this service available for every package?
 Diamond and Platinum customers can access Pantheon On-Call, which has an emergency 800-number.
 For more details, [contact sales](https://pantheon.io/contact-us).

 ### If we open a ticket, do you provide 24/7 support for outages, or are there time restrictions?